ImperialCollegeLondon/python_oop_course/_episodes/01-Basic_OOP.md

     pass    # <- `pass` just indicates python to do nothing
 ```

-- This code creates a class, but to use it, you must create an instance of the class:
+- This code creates a class, but to use it, you must create an *instance* of the class, which is also called an *object*:

 ```python
 a = MyClass()